He’s the son of an alcoholic, she’s the daughter of a Holocaust survivor — can this marriage be saved?

 In my case, no, but why should our familial backgrounds even matter?
 Because they do, a lot.

-Never mind all the people who want to blame want to blame the high divorce rate on commitment, more specifically a lack of an understanding of what commitment means.
+Never mind all the people who want to blame the high divorce rate on commitment, more specifically a lack of an understanding of what commitment means.
 How many times have you read that women divorce because they’re unhappy or aren’t being fulfilled (and because women initiate two-thirds of the divorces in the States, we’re an easy scapegoat even though those divorce requests are often in response to a husband’s “misbehavior,” according to the National Marriage Project)?

 I don’t doubt that some people don’t have a good grasp of commitment.
 And I don’t doubt that some women do file for divorce because they’re “unhappy” or someone’s having an affair.
 But I don’t believe that’s behind most splits, the ones that are because of “irreconcilable differences.”
 Sometimes we just marry someone who isn’t the best match for us.
 But why?